UKHO/docs/quality-assurance/performance-test-checklist.md

 ### Select tools

 Consult team tech radars for currently in-use technologies.
 Depending on the types of testing planned, you will typically be using some sort of load testing tool.
+The approved load testing tool is [K6](https://k6.io/).
 For more complex scenarios you might use other technologies, e.g. for collecting, correlating and visualising results.
+It is suggested that you use InfluxDB & Grafana for visualising k6 output, as per [this example](https://github.com/UKHO/k6-reporting).

 ### Design performance test tool infrastructure